prati27/prati27/README.md

 # Hi, I'm Pratikshya Nayak 🚀

 ### 🛠️ The Mission: Transitioning to SDE-2 (Backend Specialist)
-I am a Backend Engineer at **Genpact**.
+I am a Fullstack Developer.
 This profile is a live documentation of my 2026 upskilling journey—moving from a Full-Stack Learner to a High-Performance Java Architect.

 ---

-## 📈 2026 Upskilling Tracker (Deadline: March End)
+## 📈 2026 Upskilling Tracker

 | Phase | Focus Area | Status | Key Milestone |
 | :--- | :--- | :--- | :--- |